zhangbin188/ConsumerESU/README.md

 Consumer ESU Feature
 --------------------

-If the feature is not broadly enabled yet, the script will try to enable it
+- If the feature is not broadly enabled yet, the script will try to enable it.

-and if succeeded, then you must close Windows Powershell session and run the script again for the changes to take effect.
+- If the script asked to close the session, then close the whole console window, and run the script again (with same parameters if any).

 <details><summary>Manual Reference</summary>